jamietre/babel-plugin-transform-es2015-modules-commonjs-simple/README.md

 ##### With Presets

 If you are using a preset, it probably already includes `babel-plugin-transform-es2015-commonjs`.
 While you might be able to just add the `plugin` to your `.babelrc`, it doesn't appear to work reliably in all circumstances, so it's not recommended.
-[See this discussion for details.](https://github.com/babel/babel-loader/issues/217) at this time to just override a transform when using a preset.
-[How to create a preset using this module transformer](./creating-presets.md)

-## Any easier way?
+[See this discussion for details.](https://github.com/babel/babel-loader/issues/217).

+I wrote up some basic instructions on [creating a preset using this module transformer](./creating-presets.md) from the native `es2015` preset.

+##### Any other clever way to override babel presets?

 There's a package called [modify-babel-preset](https://github.com/developit/modify-babel-preset) which ought to let you override any preset with a lot less code.
 It's a good idea, and it would be nice to not have to keep your own preset "fork" in sync with the current default one.
 But it didn't seem to work for me; seems to need some updates for the latest version of babel.